kshedden/workshops/dair3/design/design.md

     data (both observed and unobserved). $X[I]$ is therefore the observed data and $X[I^c]$ is the unobserved data.

-  - Missing completely at random (MCAR) means that $I$ is indepenednt of $X$.
+  - _Missing completely at random (MCAR)_ means that $I$ is independent of $X$.

-  - Missing at random (MAR) means that $I$ is independent of $X[I^c]$ given
+  - _Missing at random (MAR)_ means that $I$ is independent of $X[I^c]$ given
     $X[I]$.

-  - Missing not at random (MNAR) refers to all cases that are not MAR.
+  - _Missing not at random (MNAR)_ refers to all situations that are not MAR.

-- Approaches to handling missing data.
+- Approaches to handling missing data

   - _Complete case analysis_, or
     [listwise deletion](https://en.wikipedia.org/wiki/Listwise_deletion) is a
-    method for handling missing data any dropping all observations that have missing data.
+    method for handling missing data by dropping all observations that have any missing data.
 Complete case analysis will yield biased results unless the data are MCAR.
-Complete case analysis also sacrifices precion and efficiency.
+Complete case analysis also sacrifices precision and efficiency.

-  - _Single imputation_ is any procedure that replaces each missing value with a prediction of it.
+  - _Single imputation_ is any procedure that replaces each missing value with a prediction of it based on available data.
 The analysis then proceeds as if the imputed data were actually observed data.
-Single imnputation can yield biased point estimates and nearly always leads to understatement of the uncertatinty.
+Single imputation can yield biased point estimates and nearly always leads to understatement of the uncertainty.

   - [Multiple imputation](https://en.wikipedia.org/wiki/Multiple_imputation) is
-    a framework in which multiple datasets are created, each one of which has the missing data imputed randomply from a distribution that correctly reflects its conditional mean and variance, i.e. from
+    a framework in which multiple datasets are created, each one of which has the missing data imputed randomly from a distribution that correctly reflects its conditional mean and variance, i.e. from
     $P(X_{\rm miss} | X_{\rm obs})$.
 The analysis is them conducted independently on each imputed data set, and the point estimates and sampling variances for each imputed data set are pooled to a single point estimate and single sampling variance using a _combining rule_.

-  - _Full information maximum likelihood_ is an approach in which a likelihood for the "complete data" is marginalized to a likelihood for the observed data.
+  - _Full information maximum likelihood (FIML)_ is an approach in which a likelihood for the "complete data" is marginalized to a likelihood for the observed data.
 This _observed data likelihood_ is then used for maximum-likelihood estimation (or some other likelihood-based estimation procedure).
 This _FIML_ approach can be statistically and computationally efficient, and gives unbiased point estimates and uncertainty assessments under MCAR and MAR.

   - MNAR (missing not at random) is usually the most difficult situation, and generally requires some "side information" about the structure of any